QuantEcon/SimpleDifferentialOperators.jl/docs/src/index.md

 ![plot-hjbe-lb-absorbing-ub-reflecting](assets/plot-hjbe-lb-absorbing-ub-reflecting.png)

-Note that this can be alternatively done by constructing the corresponding differential operators on the interior with `Absorbing()` boundary condition:
+Note that this can be alternatively done by constructing the corresponding differential operators on the interior with `Absorbing()` boundary condition when $S = 0$:
 ```julia
 # discretize L = ρ - μ D_x - σ^2 / 2 D_xx
 # subject to reflecting barriers at 0 and 1